-Eyelash mites: How do you get them, and what are the symptoms and treatments?
+How do you get eyelash mites, and what are the symptoms and treatments?

 Eyelash mites are microscopic organisms that naturally live at the base of your eyelashes.
 These tiny eight-legged eyelash bugs actually live in your hair follicles, and feed on dead skin cells and the oils in your skin.